JoelEB/4Ging_Connection/README.md

 * TVs could be tunred off with TV be gone/other IR signals
 * IR Sunlight affecting IR distance sensor (Won't be problem if run at night only)
 * How well IR distance sensor performs behind clear acrylic/plexiglass.

+## Notes
+* My 32" TV has a Height of 1216 pixels and a width of 656 pixels (When inverted 90 degrees)